pks891618/readmefile/README.md

 # Installation
-Clone the repo first git clone
+Clone the repo first git clone <br>
 To run the project, ensure you have the necessary dependencies installed.
 You can install them using pip: